 If our calendar had the same amount of days every year, the calendar would eventually drift away from the events it is supposed to track and coincide with.
 The extra day corrects this discrepancy between the dating system and the solar system.

-This happens because the Earth's orbit around the Sun takes around 365.25 days.
+This happens because the Earth's orbit around the Sun takes approximately 365.25 days.
 However, it is not possible to represent a quarter of a day in a calendar, so a Common Year in the Gregorian calendar has 365 days.
 As a result, it does not perfectly align with the solar year.

 This .25 difference is what gradually makes our calendar become out of sync, and over four years that extra day is added to realign the calendar and give Earth that additional time to do a full orbit around the Sun.